Homebrew/homebrew-bundle/Readme.md

 This provides a successful exit code if everything is up-to-date so is useful for scripting.

 For a list of dependencies that are missing, pass `--verbose`.

-To check all dependencies by not exiting on the first missing dependency category, pass `--all`.
+This will also check _all_ dependencies by not exiting on the first missing dependency category.

 ### List